top of page

 • Any bulb with the Hg (mercury) symbol should not be disposed of in the trash.

-How to Create a Fluorescent Bulb Management Strategy
+How to Create a Bulb Management Strategy

 • The industry average for bulbs per square feet is one bulb per every three square feet and the projected life of the standard fluorescent bulb is twenty thousand burn hours or just over two years--Source: OSRAM Sylvania